Azure-Samples/azure-iot-samples-csharp/iot-hub/Samples/service/DigitalTwinClientSamples/readme.md

 ## Build and run the samples

 > Please note that the service side samples here require that the device side samples associated with the service side samples to be running in parrallel.
-For instance, you need to run the [Thermostat][lnk-thermostat-device-sample] device sample before your run the [Thermostat](lnk-thermostat-sample) service side sample.
-And the same goes for the TempreatureController sample; you need to run the [TemperatureController][lnk-temperaturecontroller-device-sample] device sample before you run the [TemperatureController](lnk-temperatureController-sample) service side sample.
+For instance, you need to run the [Thermostat][lnk-thermostat-device-sample] device sample before your run the [Thermostat][lnk-thermostat-sample] service side sample.
+And the same goes for the TempreatureController sample; you need to run the [TemperatureController][lnk-temperaturecontroller-device-sample] device sample before you run the [TemperatureController][lnk-temperatureController-sample] service side sample.

 1. Set the following environment variables on the terminal from which you want to run the application.
     * IOTHUB_CONNECTION_STRING